 Since Living Mastery (and all true practices of spirituality) is never void of application, we can rest assured that committing to this level of consciousness helps in all facets of our life, including getting clearer Guidance.
 Our Inner Guide (the Holy Spirit or Divine Mother) that God sends as a comforter will help us decide what works for our highest good and the good of others.
 Does this mean that others will agree with all of our choices and beliefs?
 Often not!
 Here is the test of vigilance to follow our Truth and here is where the “old school” (of doing what we are told) and our new, inner school of Divinity part ways.
 As stated in the scriptures, “Let others do as they may but as for me, I will serve the living God.”

 In short, Living Mastery means to release the desperation, confusion, and frustration that we may have once experienced on a regular basis.
-Instead of having the same old struggles or demonstrating weakness against the same old patterns, the path of Mastery means learning to be a spiritual being having a sacred human experience, rather than a mere human having an occasional spiritual experience
+Instead of having the same old struggles or demonstrating weakness against the same old patterns, the path of Mastery means learning to be a spiritual being having a sacred human experience, rather than a mere human having an occasional spiritual experience.
+This means having a whole new view of life and a whole new way of experiencing ourselves and the world in which we live.
+The past is no longer a memory of regrets but is instead a school from which we have learned.
+Gone are the old patterns of victimization, which are now replaced with taking responsibility for our thoughts, words, and deeds.
+Also, Living Mastery keeps us in a state of Guidance and Miracle Mindedness, as we learn to have a healthy, joyful, and passionate relationship with God, ourselves, and others.

 Again, the path of Living Mastery is no longer the path for “the few” but is instead meant for all.
 Spiritual Mastery (the remembrance of our Divinity) is inevitable but it is a choice we must make and a commitment we must keep.

-The Mastery & Healing 4-day intensive with Michael Mirdad begins May 5th with a free intro class (on Facebook Live), and then runs May 16-19, 2019.
+The Mastery & Healing 4-day intensive with Michael Mirdad begins every May with a free intro class (on Facebook Live).
 This is a program for those who are prepared to live a life of fulfillment—a life of mastery!
 This year we have both an online and an in-person option so everyone can participate.
-Register by April 14th using this link for a special super-early bird discount.
+Learn More.